Genesis 6:6 says: “And the LORD regretted that He had made man on the earth, and it grieved Him to His heart” (ESV, also NIV).

 The desires of human hearts

 Now these verses are quite tricky to understand (check out the article ‘Who are ‘the sons of God’ in Genesis 6?‘ for more information).
 But in essence what the sons of God are doing in verse 2 is very wicked, hence God’s judgement in verse 3.
 This is also shown by the summary in verse 5.
-“The LORD saw how great man’s wickedness on the earth had become.
-And that every inclination of the thoughts of his heart was only evil all the time.”
+“The Lord saw that the wickedness of man was great in the earth, and that every intention of the thoughts of his heart was only evil continually.”

 So at this point in Genesis, mankind has become very corrupt.
 The desires of human hearts are ‘only evil all the time’.
-Which has led to human wickedness to become very great.
+This has led to human wickedness to become very great.

 Lastly, it can be helpful to check the definition of the word in question in a dictionary.
 The Oxford dictionary defines regret as: ‘to feel sad, repentant, or disappointed over (something that one has done or failed to do)’.
 And it defines sorry as: ‘to feel regret’.
 Therefore, in this case both translations ‘regret’ and ‘sorry’ have the same meaning.

 This meaning indeed makes sense of Genesis 6:6.
 God is sad and disappointed that He made mankind, because of what mankind is now like.
 That God is sad and regrets His creation of men and women also conveys to us just how serious mankind’s sin in chapter 6 is.
 However, the wonder of the gospel is that though God regrets making men and women, He still provides a rescuer for us in the Lord Jesus Christ (1 Peter 3:18).
 Praise God!100% Free Bible Course

 We now offer a 100% free, Internet based Bible course.
 In 15 short lessons you will learn God's message for you in his Word.